panpan2/panpan2.github.io/_posts/2021-04-19-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 \end{equation*}
 $$

 For $\mathbf{T}=10$ message passing iterations connectivity is not tractable.
-Valency tractable (using pruning, considering the top 6 most probable edges instead of all possible per node).
-Spoiler (or not): Valence enforcement works well but connectivity causes low validity.
+Valency is tractable using pruning e.g. considering the top 6 most probable edges instead of all possible per node.
+Spoiler (or not): Valence enforcement works well but connectivity causes overall low validity with this method.

-{% include image.html url="molgraphlearning/crf-example.png" description="Example with a graph of 3 nodes.
+{% include image.html url="molgraphlearning/crf-example.png" description="Example with a molecular graph of 3 nodes.
 On the left we have a molecule with 2 Carbon (C) nodes and one Phosphorus (P) node.
 On the right, we have the undirected graphical model.
 In white we have the unobserved variables we want to perform structure prediction over.
 The red nodes is where the logits get fed and the blue nodes is where the label compatibility is being enforced, the structured prediction" %}

 ### Penalty method

-The penalty method idea is to replace the constrained optimization problem, where the optimization constraints are discrete and non-differentiable (connectivity and valency), with an unconstrained problem which is formed by adding weighted penalty terms to the objective function.
-The idea is to differentiably sample molecules from the predicted node/edge logits and add differentiable regularizing (penalty) terms to the training loss according to whether they satisfy the connectivity and valence constraints.
+The penalty method idea is to replace the constrained optimization problem, where the optimization constraints are discrete and non-differentiable (connectivity and valency over a discrete molecular graph), with an unconstrained problem which is formed by adding weighted penalty terms to the objective function.
+The idea in this context is to differentiably sample molecules from the predicted node/edge logits and add differentiable regularizing (penalty) terms to the training loss according to whether they satisfy the connectivity and valence constraints.

-We can sample using Gumbel softmax, softmax with temperature etc. Here we show only softmax with temperature, as we got more stable training with it.
-We can samplel from logits $z_i$ using a temperature $\tau$.
-The smaller it is, the more one-hot are the post-softmax probabilities.
+We can differentiably sample from logits using Gumbel softmax, softmax with temperature etc. Here we show only softmax with temperature, as we got more stable training with it.
+We sample from logits $z_i$ using a temperature $\tau$.
+The smaller $\tau$ is, the more one-hot are the post-softmax probabilities.

 $$y_i = \frac{exp(\frac{z_i}{\tau})}{\sum_j exp(\frac{z_j}{\tau})}$$

 > Valence constraint penalty

-Compute for each node i, the expected actual degree E(i) (from the predicted bonds) and the expected maximum degree M(i) (from the maximum valency of the predicted atom type) - minimum degree is 1 to be connected.
+Compute for each node i, the expected actual degree E(i) (from the predicted bonds) and the expected maximum degree M(i) (from the maximum valency of the predicted atom type) - minimum degree is 1 (due to connnectivity).

 $$penalty_{valence} = \sum_{\text{node }i} min(0,\, 1 - E(i)) + min(0, \, E(i) - M(i))$$